The term e-commerce has become an integral part of the modern digital landscape, with businesses and consumers alike engaging in transactions online.

 While dictionaries often favor the hyphenated form, many businesses and digital platforms use the simpler “ecommerce” to align with modern branding practices.

-- “Ecommerce” surpassed “e-commerce” in searches around 2008 and has continued to be the more popular form.
+- “Ecommerce” surpassed “e-commerce” in search volume around 2008 and continues to grow.

 This aligns with the growing trend toward simplifying terminology in the digital age.
-As more businesses and consumers adopt “ecommerce”, the hyphenated version is becoming less common in search behavior and web content.
+As more businesses and consumers adopt “How Do You Spell E-commerce”, the hyphenated version is becoming less common in search behavior and web content.

 Google Trends Insights